sailboatui/sailboatui/content/docs/getting-started/quick-start.md

 },
 ```

-If you want to use other fonts, you can replace inter font with your own fonts.
+To use different fonts, simply replace the inter font with your preferred font.

 ### Plugins